Still no sign of the Apple Car – could we make our own instead?

-A couple of years ago, the thought of an Apple Car was all the rage as rumors started to fly around about “Project Titan,” a secret team at Apple supposedly working on designing a car.
+Several years ago, the thought of an Apple Car was all the rage as rumors started to fly around about “Project Titan,” a secret team at Apple supposedly working on designing a car.
 Reports have quietened down since then, but of course developing a working automobile from scratch is a long, long project.
 We’ve been wondering: is Apple still working on something?

 What happened to the Apple Car?

 There’s still plenty of evidence to suggest Apple is at the very least interested in making a car.
-Apple has been snapping up automotive experts over the last two years, snagging experienced car folk for unspecified jobs.
+Apple has been snapping up automotive experts over the last few years, hiring experienced car folk for unspecified jobs.
 The company has reportedly been offering big bucks to Tesla engineers in the hope of luring them to new pastures, and Tesla CEO Elon Musk says its an “open secret” that Apple is developing a car.

 Other sources, however, claim that Apple has canceled its ambitions to design its own car and will instead work on the software side of the self-driving car market.
 Maybe we’ll see the company partnering with auto manufacturers to install an improved version of CarPlay in existing car models – there were even rumors that Apple was in talks to buy McClaren at one point.